-- Decree No. 37 of 2014.
-(IV.
-30.) (in Hungarian) on nutrition and health regulations for public catering. - Decree No. 62 of 2011 (VI.
-30.) (in Hungarian) on food safety rules of production and marketing of goods in the catering industry.
+- Decree No. 37/2014 (in Hungarian) on nutrition and health regulations for public catering. - Decree No. 62/2011 (in Hungarian) on food safety rules for the production and marketing of catering products.
 It applies to commercial and public catering including free tastings and catering linked to promotional activities.
-The decree regulates food storage, hygiene, and labelling, and lays down rules for freezing and ice cream production as well.
+The decree regulates food storage, hygiene, and labeling, and lays down rules for freezing and ice cream production.

-Gene technology activities
+Gene technology activities:

-- Basic Law (in Hungarian). - As Hungary's new Constitution, the law entered into force on January 1, 2012 and declared the need for Hungary's GE-free agriculture: "Constitution, Chapter 'Freedom and Responsibility' Article XX (1) All have the right to physical and spiritual health.
-(2) Hungary promotes the realization of the rights as stated in paragraph (1) by operating an agriculture free of genetically modified organisms, by providing access to healthy food and drinking water, by organizing labor safety and health care, by subsidizing sports and regular physical training and by ensuring protection of the environment."
-Therefore, the cultivation of GE crops is constitutionally prohibited in Hungary.
-There are no GE plants approved for production. - Act No. XXVII of 1998 on biotechnology activities.
+- Basic Law (in Hungarian). - Hungary's Constitution bans the cultivation of GE crops: - "Constitution, Chapter 'Freedom and Responsibility' Article XX - (1) All have the right to physical and spiritual health. - (2) Hungary promotes the realization of the rights as stated in paragraph (1) by operating an agriculture free of genetically modified organisms, by providing access to healthy food and drinking water, by organizing labor safety and health care, by subsidizing sports and regular physical training and by ensuring protection of the environment." - Act No. XXVII of 1998 on biotechnology activities.
 The legislative goal was to prevent the unregulated entry of GE plant varieties into production in Hungary.
 The act gave expanded powers to environmental, agricultural, and industrial biotechnology authorities and mandated GE variety owners to cooperate with them. - Act No. LIII of 1996 on nature conservation.
 It was the first law in Hungary to include provisions on GE organisms.
-The law declared that creation of such organisms; conducting experiments with them; their cultivation, imports, or exports may only occur according to certain conditions. - Decree No. 86/2006.
-(XII.
-23.) (in Hungarian) on coexistence measures on the cultivation of genetically modified, conventional, and organic plants. - Decree No. 31 of 2006 (IV.
-29.) (in Hungarian) on the import and distribution of certain genetically modified feeds. - Decree No. 142 of 2004 (IX.
-30.) (in Hungarian) on certain rules of gene technology activity in the field of agriculture and industry - Government Decree No. 132/2004.
-(IV.
-29.) (in Hungarian) on authorization procedure of gene technology activity as well as on liaison with the European Commission in the course of that.
+The law declared that creation of such organisms; conducting experiments with them; their cultivation, imports, or exports may only occur according to certain conditions. - Government Decree No. 132/2004 (in Hungarian) on the authorization procedure of gene technology activity and on coordination with the European Commission in the course of that.

-- Decree No. 48/2004.
-(IV.
-21.) (in Hungarian) concerning the production and marketing of seeds of arable crop species. - Decree No. 128/2003.
-(XII.
-19.) (in Hungarian) on the organization and the activity of the Gene Technology Advisory Committee. - Decree No. 111/2003.
-(XI.
-5.) (in Hungarian) on activities that shall be considered as gene technology activity as well as on authorities that are entitled to control such activities. - Decree No. 82/2003.
-(VII.
-16.) (in Hungarian) on rules of registration and reporting of gene technological activity, and on the documentation that shall be enclosed in the notification (application for authorization) of such activities.
+- Decree No. 86/2006 (in Hungarian) on coexistence measures on the cultivation of genetically modified, conventional, and organic plants. - Decree No. 31/2006 (in Hungarian) on the import and distribution of certain genetically modified feeds. - Decree No. 142/2004 (in Hungarian) on certain rules of gene technology activity in the field of agriculture and industry. - Decree No. 48/2004 (in Hungarian) concerning the production and marketing of seeds of arable crop species. - Decree No. 128/2003 (in Hungarian) on the organization and the activity of the Gene Technology Advisory Committee. - Decree No. 111/2003 (in Hungarian) on activities that shall be considered as gene technology activity, and on authorities that are entitled to control such activities. - Decree No. 82/2003 (in Hungarian) on rules of registration and reporting of gene technology activity, and on the documentation that shall be enclosed in the notification (application for authorization) of such activities.